Hiring a web designer (or web design company) can be a confusing task if you aren't sure what to look for.

 Hiring a local web designer brings with it some advantages but if all your friends recommend a web designer who lives on the other side of the world then ask yourself these questions:

-How would you resolve any problems that may arise?
-A face-to-face meeting is unlikely if they live on the other side of the earth
+- How would you resolve any problems that may arise?
+A face-to-face meeting is unlikely if they live a considerable distance away

 Choosing a remote web designer can bring with it advantages like lower rates or a fresh perspective on how things get done (cultural differences etc.).
-And with technologies like Skype available for free, it's very simple and convenient to chat with your web designer from anywhere.
+And with technologies like Zoom and Microsoft Teams available for free, it's very simple and convenient to chat with your web designer from anywhere.

 How much does a web site cost?

 In short: the final cost should reflect your requirements.
 If you want a small brochure site that does nothing more than provide information about your company and services it's likely the cost should be reasonably low.
 However, if your site needs more functionality you should expect the price to rise.
 For example, if you want to sell products online or send out newsletters to your subscriber list this will increase the price.
 You will also need to consider other costs like purchasing stock images, producing graphics (like a logo), writing content (perhaps using the services of a copywriter), web hosting, domain name purchase and ongoing maintenance.

 Avoid web designers who offer fixed price packages or cheap websites; it's asking for trouble.
 Remember, you get what you pay for.
 The last thing you want is a rubbishy looking website that uses free Wordpress plug-ins (potentially full of bugs) or one that doesn't work on a mobile phone and can't be updated very easily.